meisel2000/openhab-addons/bundles/org.openhab.binding.vwweconnect/README.md

 #### Configuration Options

-*   `username` - The username used to connect to VW We Connect Portal
+*   `username` - The username used to connect to VW We Connect Portal.

-*   `password` - The password used to connect to VW We Connect Portal
+*   `password` - The password used to connect to VW We Connect Portal.

-*   `refresh` - Specifies the refresh interval in seconds
+*   `spin` - The user's secure PIN code to lock/unlock doors and start/stop the heater, same as configured on VW We Connect Portal.

-*   `spin` - The user's secure PIN code to lock/unlock doors and start/stop the heater, same as configured on VW We Connect Portal
+*   `refresh` - Specifies the refresh interval in seconds (default 600).

 #### Channels